Software and Hardware I Use

 GameDev

-Currently I am developing my game using Bevy.
+Currently I am learning Odin and I am going to use it with Raylib.
+I am keeping an eye for Bevy.
 I have experience using the Godot engine, which was the first engine I learned.
 I chose it because it is the only fully-featured, open-source engine that is truly free, "as in freedom".
 Also I have some experience using Raylib with C++ as well as Rust.

 Music